Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Collin County has suspended the monthly free bulk disposal (Collin County Cleanup Day) normally held on the 1st Saturday of the month as of August 2018 due to the ongoing construction of SH 121 at the landfill’s entrance.
 For more information on this visit the Collin County Public Works website.

-Payments made through the Interactive Voice Response/IVR or online payment portal are assessed a $1.25 system maintenance fee per transaction.
+Payments made through the Interactive Voice Response/IVR or online payment portal are assessed a $1.25 system maintenance fee plus a 2.8% credit card processing fee per transaction.

 The City of Melissa is not alone in exercising our right to pass through these charges to our customers.
 An increasing number of cities (and other public entities) have seen the number of customers paying fees for service by credit/debit card increasing to the point that the levied processing charges are becoming quite excessive too much to just absorb.
 With legislation enacted by the State of Texas in the last decade authorizing passing this fee along, many have made the determination to assess a ’convenience fee’ or pass through these charges to the customer.